A Compassionate Alternative

 - Hospice care, which addresses the total needs of a patient who is in the dying process, is an excellent alternative to killing the patient.

 Please note: We are not experts in pain relief and are unable to give specific medical advice.
-There are several places where you can get good information about pain management.
+There are several places where you can get good information about pain management and hospice care.

 The Wisconsin Cancer Pain Initiative has been working for many years to teach medical professionals how to relieve pain.